Detect Accounting Fraud with AI

 Using this dataset, DataRobot’s Automated Machine Learning has built over 100 different machine learning models to identify the best performing model in the project and to recommend the model for deployment.
 The following is our best model, a Light Gradient Boosted Trees Classifier with Early Stopping, which has an Area-Under-Curve (AUC) score of over 80 percent.

 By some accounts, when executed properly, AI fraud detection systems can reduce fraud by 95 percent while also reducing the associated costs.
 These results provide significant value for public agencies and regulators.
-If you’re interested in using AI, sign up for the DataRobot AI Platform Free Trial.
+If you’re interested in using AI, tour the DataRobot AI Platform.
 To request a fraud detection demo shown in this blog post, contact us and we’ll explore a proof of value together.